lucylow/Covid_Control/README.md

 ## Motivation: Covid19 Pandemic Response

-3Blue1Brown's "Exponential growth and epidemics" Covid19 video
+3Blue1Brown's "Exponential growth and epidemics" Covid19 video:

   <a href="https://www.youtube-nocookie.com/embed/Kas0tIxDvrg
 " target="_blank"><img src="http://img.youtube.com/vi/Kas0tIxDvrg/0.jpg"
 alt="Video" width="480" height="360" border="10" /></a>

-This pandemic requires access to localized, data-driven planning systems combined with cutting edge artificial intelligence tools to help decision-makers develop and implement intervention plans that reduce infection cases, minimize negative economic impacts, and reopen their economies and societies.
+Who is considered high risk for Covid19?
+Older adults and people who have severe underlying medical conditions like obesity, diabetes, or heart or lung disease are at higher risk for developing more serious complications when they have COVID-19.

-Steering today’s $3.6-trillion healthcare economy in a bold new direction means rethinking business models and building new systems of engagement.
-Cognizant can help.
-We’re collaborating with healthcare’s leaders to enable a new model of health and improve people’s lives.
-Count on us to help you convert data into actionable insights, achieve higher levels of automation and efficiency, innovate new products and services, modernize infrastructure … and deliver better outcomes at sustainable cost.
+Vulnerable groups may include the unemployed, working poor, unhoused individuals, children, the elderly, people with disabilities, ethnic minorities, and other marginalized groups.

+Healthcare is a $3.6-trillion economy in a bold new direction means rethinking business models and building new systems of engagement collaborating with healthcare’s leaders to enable a new model of health and improve people’s lives.
 The pandemic is driving consumers toward digital healthcare channels.
 Healthcare organizations must ensure their current offerings meet this demand while simultaneously building new digital capabilities to serve members and patients long term in a profoundly reshaped industry.

 ------